Frequently Asked Questions

 General Information, Guide Dog Training, and Class and Campus

-Long Cane Mobility: Is long/white cane training a prerequisite?
+Long Cane Mobility: Is long cane training a prerequisite?

-Guide Dogs of the Desert recommends that each student have formal orientation and mobility instruction.
-If too much time has passed since your training, you may wish to contact organizations in your area that provide this type of instruction to make arrangements for an evaluation of your cane travel skills.
-If you are a confident and successful cane traveler, the chances for success with a guide dog will be greatly increased.
+Guide Dogs of the Desert requires that each student have formal orientation and mobility instruction.
+If too much time has passed since their training, they may wish to contact organizations in their area that provide this type of instruction, to make arrangements for an evaluation of their cane travel skills.
+If one has at least a year experience of confident and successful cane travel, the chances for success with a guide dog will be greatly increased.